 Graduate Hall Directors (GHDs) receive a furnished campus apartment, a University meal plan (when the University is in session for the Fall and Spring semesters) and a full waiver of all tuition encumbered through their graduate program.
 GHDs will also receive a weekly stipend of 20 hours per week and a parking space close to their residence hall or apartment.
 This remuneration may be altered if budgetary requirements of the University change.

-Candidates must go through a successful phone, Mid-Atlantic Placement Conference, or Bloomsburg University Graduate Assistant Interview Day interview, as well as an on campus interview to be considered for the GHD position.
+Candidates must go through a successful phone/Zoom or Mid-Atlantic Placement Conference interview, as well as an on campus interview to be considered for the GHD position.
 On-campus process will be adapted to accommodate a virtual process due to COVID-19.

 For more information, please contact Jeff Ward, Area Coordinator, at email@example.com or (570) 389-4390.